Skjoldhøjkilen: Reconstruction

 The landscape and nature of Skjoldhøjkilen was recently restored and recreated in a series of five construction projects finished in 2005.
 The projects comprised afforestations, restoration of the stream of Voldbækken, construction of multipurpose rainwater reservoirs, and various road constructions.
 As a consequence, Skjoldhøjkilen now constitutes a connected woodland area with the newly raised 650 ha forest of True Skov to the west, thereby constituting a large green wedge of nature cutting its way into the city from the countryside.
 This is all part of the implementation of Aarhus Municipality's agenda "Aarhus surrounded by forests" and "The Green Mainstructure", initiated in 1988 and resulting in the New Forests of Aarhus.
 The total woodland-area of Skjoldhøjkilen and True Skov, is comparable in size to the Marselisborg Forests, south of Aarhus.

 The activity landscape

 Together with Hasle Hills, Skjoldhøjkilen forms a so-called 'activity landscape' and is so far the only one of its kind in Denmark.
 The activity landscape have been designed to facilitate play, learning, exercise and various recreational activities for citizens of all ages in Aarhus and the project have been financed by Realdania and the former Ministry for Integration.
 The activity landscape was inaugurated 25 May 2009.

 As in Hasle Hills, Skjoldhøjkilen has established mountain bike routes, which are marked to avoid conflict with other users of the area.
-There are several play areas, exercise apparatus and public shelters, scattered across the landscape and the whole area is designed for public recreational use of all kinds.
+There are several play areas, exercise apparatus and public shelters, scattered across the landscape and the whole area is designed for public recreational use.

-Every summer, the small music festival of Danmarks Grimmeste Festival is held at a private farm situated in Skjoldhøjkilen.
+Every summer, the small music festival GrimFest is held at a private farm situated in Skjoldhøjkilen.